jemilner/influenceHierarchy/README.md

 # influenceHierarchy

-The code to fit the model from ...
 This model captures interactions between social animals through their movement behaviours.

+This code is used in the publication of "Modelling and Inference for the Movement of Interacting Animals" in Methods in Ecology and Evolution.

 ## Fitting the Model